conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 Becoming a maintainer
 =====================

-Conda-forge is a community project and it can therefore happen that feedstocks become temporarily abandoned.
+conda-forge is a community project and it can therefore happen that feedstocks become temporarily abandoned.
 You can join the maintainer team of a feedstock by adding your github-id to the ``recipe-maintainers`` section in the recipe's ``meta.yaml``.
 Please refer to :ref:`maint_updating_maintainers` for detailed instructions.